-trivago Business Blog: Did you always want to work in hospitality?
+Did you always want to work in hospitality?
 How did you get to where you are today?

-“The hotel is a family business opened 1959 by my grandfather and father,” explained Irene Talg, General Manager of Hotel Tigaiga in Tenerife.
-“My siblings and I were brought up experiencing the hotel daily life from childhood.
-I did not really want to work in the hospitality sector and studied business administration, but my father made it very attractive for me to return; letting me implement from the start all my ideas in all areas of the hotel: from quality certifications to environmental management, from social media to revenue management… and here I am!”
+Irene Talg: The hotel is a family business that was opened in 1959 by my grandfather and father.
+My siblings and I were brought up experiencing hotel daily life from childhood, so I didn’t really want to work in the hospitality sector.
+I studied business administration, but my father made it very attractive for me to return.
+From the start, he let me implement all my ideas in all areas of the hotel, from quality certifications to environmental management, from social media to revenue management—and here I am!

-“Since my early years I started traveling around the world,” Tiziana Laterza, manager of Grand Hotel Excelsior Vittoria told us.
-“I was fascinated by meeting new cultures, new people, and new experiences.
-That lead me to pursue a career in travel agencies.
-From there the jump to the hotel industry was an easy one, especially because you get to be a part of the new experiences people are seeking when traveling.”
+Tiziana Laterza: Since my early years, I started traveling around the world.
+I’m fascinated by meeting new cultures, new people, and new experiences, all which led me to pursue a career in travel agencies.
+The jump from there to the hotel industry was an easy one, especially because you get to be a part of the new experiences people are seeking when traveling.

-“I knew I wanted to work in the travel industry,” revealed Jessica Neth.
-“After finishing my studies [in Travel and Tourism Management], I found an internship at trivago, then a small startup.
+Jessica Beger-Neth: I always knew I wanted to work in the travel industry.
+After finishing my studies [in Travel and Tourism Management], I found an internship at trivago, which was a small start-up at that time.
 Looking back, it was one of the best decisions I ever made.
-Working at a startup gives you the ability to imagine, design, build, and create rather than follow standard workflows and processes.
-Looking at trivago now, one of the leading tech companies, there was probably no better place for me to take on such incredible responsibility and have such immense growth potential.”
+A start-up gives you the ability to imagine, design, build, and create rather than follow standard workflows and processes.
+When I look at trivago now, one of the leading tech companies, there was probably no better place for me to take on such incredible responsibility and have such immense growth potential.

 What do you enjoy most about your job?

-Tiziana Laterza — “Hospitality gives you the opportunity to work in an international environment, not only because the hotel guests come from all over the world, but because the same applies to people working in a hotel.
-It’s a people-oriented industry and that is what gears me up every morning.
-You get to be creative and help people make the most out of their stay when visiting your hotel and your country.”
+Tiziana Laterza: Hospitality gives you the opportunity to work in an international environment.
+Not only because hotel guests come from all over the world, but also because the same applies to those working in a hotel.
+It’s a people-oriented industry, and that’s what gears me up every morning.
+You get to be creative and help people make the most out of their stay while visiting your hotel and country.

-Jessica Neth — “What I love most about my job is having a voice.
-Being able to constantly share your ideas and visions and being heard is not self-evident these days and it helped me grow together with the company.”
+Jessica Beger-Neth: What I love most about my job is having a voice.
+Being able to constantly share your ideas and visions and being heard isn’t self-evident these days; it’s helped me grow along with the company.

-Tiziana Laterza — “The fact that being a hotel manager involves a great deal of variety, not only in terms of the hours you work, but also the work you do during those hours.
-But the greatest challenge is trying to make guests (and staff) happy.
-Working in hotels is all about ensuring guests’ wants and needs are met and even exceeded— and it’s no longer limited to just a warm bed and good meals.”
+Tiziana Laterza: The fact that being a hotel manager involves a great deal of variety, not just in terms of the hours you work, but also the work you do during those hours.
+Although the greatest challenge is trying to make guests (and staff) happy, working in hotels is all about ensuring that guests’ wants and needs are met and even exceeded—it’s no longer limited to just a warm bed and good meals.

-Jessica Neth — “The biggest challenge that I see, especially looking at hotel technology solutions, is the fragmentation of the industry, with so many suppliers offering seemingly identical services.
-The market is flooded with technology products, many of them being too expensive, too complex to operate, or not tailored to the needs and budgets of smaller properties.
-This makes it very difficult for independent properties to choose the right options for their business.”
+Jessica Beger-Neth: The biggest challenge that I see, especially looking at hotel technology solutions, is the fragmentation of the industry, with so many suppliers offering seemingly identical services.
+The market is flooded with technology products, with many of them being too expensive, too complex to operate, or not tailored to the needs and budgets of smaller properties.
+This makes it very difficult for independent properties to choose the right options for their business.

 What new innovations have you introduced at your property?

-Tiziana Laterza — “We teamed up with the Municipality of Sorrento and we host art exhibitions, live concerts from local artists, theater plays and so on.
-Our aim is to help our guests experience local arts and so far, the feedback we’ve had from our guests is beyond expectations.”
+Tiziana Laterza: We teamed up with the Municipality of Sorrento, and we now host art exhibitions, live concerts from local artists, theater plays, and so on.
+Our aim is to help our guests experience local arts and, so far, the feedback we’ve had from our guests is beyond expectations.

-What advice would you share with women who are at the start of their hospitality careers and aspire to reach a senior position?
+What advice would you share with women who are at the start of their careers and aspire to reach a senior position?

-Jessica Neth — “What I’ve observed the last couple of years is still the stereotype that men ‘take charge’ and women ‘take care.’
-I had many meetings with men whose female assistants usually had a lot more expertise and a better overview of the topics than they did.
-Therefore, the advice I would give to women who are at the start of their careers is: don’t underestimate yourself.
+Jessica Beger-Neth: What I’ve observed the last couple of years is still the stereotype that men ‘take charge’ and women ‘take care.’
+I’ve had many meetings with men whose female assistants usually had a lot more expertise and a better overview of the topics than they did.
+Therefore, the advice I would give to women who are at the start of their careers is: Don’t underestimate yourself.
 Don’t be afraid of speaking up.
-Also try to constantly put yourself forward for opportunities, whether it’s leading a new project, attending an event, or conducting your first business meeting.”
+Also try to constantly put yourself forward for opportunities, whether it’s leading a new project, attending an event, or conducting your first business meeting.